-- Feeding a high-quality, kidney-supportive diet, often as wet food to help with hydration. - Keeping plenty of fresh water available-this is essential-and enticing your pet to drink. - Administering additional fluids under the skin when your pet is not drinking enough. - Treating high blood pressure, if necessary. - Treating significant urinary protein loss, if noted. - Using medications to lower blood phosphorus levels. if increased. - Monitoring closely and adjusting for changes or worsening.
+- Feeding a high-quality, kidney-supportive diet, often as wet food to help with hydration. - Keeping plenty of fresh water available-this is essential-and enticing your pet to drink. - Treating high blood pressure, if necessary. - Treating significant urinary protein loss, if noted. - Using medications to lower blood phosphorus levels, if increased. - Monitoring closely and adjusting for changes or worsening.